Institute Logo

 The Dutch education system is more research-oriented and self-driven, with no external pressure.

 Tips: The Dutch education system will be quite new for Indian students, as it is more research-oriented and highly self-driven, with no external pressure to push you forward.
 A few scholarships are listed on the university website, and you may receive a residential allowance from the government depending on your accommodation.
-Overall, TU Delft is highly recommended for its quality of education and strong post-graduation prospects and I am highly satisfied with my experiences.
+TU Delft is highly recommended for its quality of education and strong post-graduation prospects and I am highly satisfied with my experiences.

-Likes (Quality of faculty): Everything and everyone is easily accessible, you just need the interest to immerse yourself in your chosen topic.
+Likes (Quality of faculty): Everything and everyone is easily accessible you just need the interest to immerse yourself in your chosen topic.
 The faculty is highly supportive and provides all the necessary guidance.
 The course follows a quarterly system, which may feel fast paced for the Indian students at first, but you will adapt within a semester.
 The university is highly international, with faculty members from diverse backgrounds.

 Dislikes (Internships): Internships are not supported by the course as they require attendance on campus every working week.
-However, you can work as a working student up to 16 hours per week which is often encouraged by the university.
+However you can work as a working student up to 16 hours per week which is often encouraged by the university.
 All companies are quite accessible as a student of TUD with a focus on relevant master studies.

 Reviewed on 18 Mar 2025Read more